dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 » When running a macro that works on the current range selection, the user

 might select entire columns or rows.
-In most cases, you don’t want to loop
+In most cases, you don't want to loop

 through every cell in the selection; that could take a long time.
 Your macro